warrend/telly-reviews/spec.md

 - [x] Implement both list and detail views

-The make_list method pulls data for the list (title of article and author).
+The make_list method pulls data for the list (title of article, author, and url).
 The detailed view, as stated above, pulls additional data using the review_details method.